camallen/unipart_bbc_microbit/README.md

 #### Workshop Activities

+We'll be coding up our BBC Micro:bits using the Blocks editor today, visit https://www.microbit.co.uk/app and click create code, then select the "Block Editor".

-These are your workshop activities, Number 1 is the easiest with number 2 being a stretch goal if you have time.
+We'll be working through these activities in the workshop.
+Number 1 is the easiest and will get you started with connecting and coding the Micro:bit.
+Number 2 is a stretch goal if you have time.

 1. [Make the Buzzer go off](https://github.com/camallen/unipart_bbc_microbit/blob/master/activity_1.md)